-The mission of the Hospitality and Tourism Management (HTM) program is to develop effective and efficient leaders of the Hospitality and Tourism industry.
-To achieve this mission, it is our goal that students graduating from the HTM program at NDSU will demonstrate leadership skills by having the following:
+The mission of the Hospitality and Event Management (HEM) program is to develop effective and efficient leaders of the Hospitality and Event industry.
+To achieve this mission, it is our goal that students graduating from the HEM program at NDSU will demonstrate leadership skills by having the following:

 - Knowledge of the industry

 - A sense of responsibility

 Please see the Program Learning Outcomes for the NDSU HEM program.